Salalah Dhofar, Oman Travel Guide

 Salalah International Airport has duty-free shops, cafes, restaurants, car rental desks, currency exchange, ATMs, prayer rooms, and VIP lounges.

-Counters for Omantel and Ooredoo are in the arrivals hall, enabling you to get local SIMS upon arrival.
+Counters for Omantel and Ooredoo are located in the arrivals hall, enabling you to get a LOCAL mobile sim upon arrival.

-Taxis are available outside the arrivals terminal (approx. OMR 7-10 to central Salalah).
-Many hotels offer pre-arranged airport transfers.
+Taxis are available outside the arrivals terminal (approx. OMR 7-10 to the core Salalah).
+Lots of accommodations have pre-arranged airport transfers.
 Car rental desks are also on-site.

 Mwasalat, Oman's national bus line, operates comfortable, air-conditioned long-distance buses between Muscat and Salalah (approx. 12-14 hours, OMR 8-10).